lukaszmakuch/rosmaro-snabbdom-ticket-vending-machine/video_plan.md

 All the tests are passing now.

-When running it in the browser, we can also see, that there are no more unexpected fields in the order.
+When running it in the browser, we can, that there are no more unexpected fields in the order.

-Because the context is cleared in an entry action, we don’t need this lens anymore.
+Because the context is now cleared in an entry action, we don’t need the initial value lens anymore.

 It may be safely removed.